Red Giants (basketball)

 Red Giants is a Dutch basketball club based in Meppel, Drenthe.
 Founded in 1974 as Alcides, the club reached the Eredivisie in 1987.
 It played in the Dutch highest tier league until 1996.
 In 1994, Red Giants won the NBB Cup.
-Currently, it plays in the Promotiedivisie.
+Currently, it plays in the 3e Divisie, the 5th level of Dutch Basketball.
 Home games are played in the Sportcentrum Ezinge.